 - If you’re looking for a no annual fee card, there are more well-rounded options

 Let me address both of those points below.

 Why You Should Apply For The Delta Gold Amex Instead

-- The card has a limited time welcome offer of 70,000 bonus SkyMiles after spending $2,000 within the first three months.
-This offer expires on August 3, 2022.
+- The card has a welcome offer of 40,000 bonus SkyMiles after spending $2,000 within the first six months

 - The card offers awesome perks like a first checked bag free and priority boarding